 What are the warning signs of bitterness?
-As I list off some of the most common signs of bitterness, ask yourself as a wife or mother (and all the rest of us who are listening) if you are showing any of these signs of bitterness.
+As I list off some of the most common signs of bitterness, ask yourself as a wife or mother (and anyone else here this morning) are you showing any of these signs of bitterness.